Histiocytomas in Dogs

-If your young dog suddenly develops a red, ulcerated lump, he might have a histiocytoma.
-While the overwhelming majority are benign, a small percentage of histiocytomas are malignant.
+If your young dog suddenly develops a red, ulcerated lump, they might have a histiocytoma.
+We spoke with Dr. Shagufta Mulla, a veterinarian with a DVM degree from Colorado State University with 20 years of experience as a small animal veterinarian, who told us that while the overwhelming majority are benign, a small percentage of histiocytomas are malignant.
 Histiocytomas can resemble skin growths that are malignant, including melanomas and mast cell tumors.
-That's why it's important to take your dog to the vet for an examination if you find any lump on him.
+That's why it's important to take your dog to the veterinarian for an examination if you find a lump on your dog's skin.

 Canine cutaneous histiocytomas

 Histiocytomas are common and pet owners will typically notice a single, hairless lump that is raised and often has ulceration.
 They are typically less than 2.5 centimeters in diameter.
 Because of their appearance, they've been dubbed "the button tumors."
 They originate from a type of lymphocyte (or white blood cell) called Langerhans cells, which are part of your dog's immune system.
 These cells are commonly found in the skin.

 Video of the Day

 Histiocytomas most often show up on the front half of the dog's body, especially the face, neck, ears and legs, but not always.
 When you palpate (feel with your hands) a lump and it slides around easily, it's probably benign as compared with malignant tumors, which usually don't move when palpated.
 "A notable exception is the mast cell tumor, which is a common cancer in dogs that can sometimes resemble a benign lipoma," says Dr. Mulla.
 Your dog might scratch at a histiocytoma, causing bleeding and secondary infection.
 Occasionally, the lymph node that's closest to this inflammatory process might swell.